demss233/fools-dict/README.md

 # fools-dict

-A simple CLI tool to manage a list of words using a text file (`db.txt`).
+A simple CLI tool to manage a personal word list, either locally in a text file (`db.txt`) or using MongoDB.
-Add words, remove them, or view the entire list — nothing fancy.
+Add words, remove them, or view everything.
+Useful for writers, language learners, or just storing weird vocabulary you come across.

 ## Features